isc-projects/bind9/doc/arm/reference.rst

 ``QryNXRedirRLookup``
     This indicates the number of queries that resulted in NXDOMAIN that were redirected and resulted in a successful remote lookup.

+``QryUDP``
+    This indicates the number of UDP DNS queries received.

+``QryTCP``
+    This indicates the number of TCP DNS queries received.

+``QryDoT``
+    This indicates the number of DNS-over-TLS queries received.

+``QryDoH``
+    This indicates the number of DNS-over-HTTPS queries received.

+``QryDoHPlain``
+    This indicates the number of DNS-over-HTTP (without TLS) queries received.

+``QryProxyUDP``
+    This indicates the number of DNS-over-UDP queries made over a PROXYv2 connection.

+``QryProxyTCP``
+    This indicates the number of DNS-over-TCP queries made over a PROXYv2 connection.

+``QryProxyDoT``
+    This indicates the number of DNS-over-TLS queries made over a PROXYv2 connection.

+``QryProxyDoH``
+    This indicates the number of DNS-over-HTTPS queries made over a PROXYv2 connection.

+``QryEncryptedProxyDoT``
+    This indicates the number of DNS-over-TLS queries made over an encrypted PROXYv2 connection.

+``QryEncryptedProxyDoH``
+    This indicates the number of DNS-over-HTTPS queries made over an encrypted PROXYv2 connection.

 ``XfrReqDone``
     This indicates the number of requested and completed zone transfers.